 Anything taken to treat or manage a condition or symptoms is considered medication.
 All medications must be kept in the Infirmary.
-With the exception of second inhalers for asthma, second epi-pens, and prescription dermatological creams, campers are not allowed to keep medication in their cabin, including pain relievers, vitamins, and other over-the-counter medications.
+Except for second inhalers for asthma, second epi-pens, and prescription dermatological creams, campers are not allowed to keep medication in their cabin, including pain relievers, vitamins, and other over-the-counter medications.

 To improve the efficiency and accuracy of administering medication at camp, Falling Creek has specific guidelines for how medications are handled at camp.
 We require all of your child’s prescription(s) and any over-the-counter oral medications, taken on a daily basis, to be packaged and dispensed according to our guidelines.
 Any medications taken on a DAILY basis require a prescription for camp, including over-the-counter medications.
 For example, if your son takes Claritin every day, your doctor must write a prescription for it and it must be filled according to our guidelines.
-If your son may need Claritin on an occasional “as-needed” basis, you may simply bring the Claritin with you to camp.
-Plan to visit the Infirmary, with your son, to discuss any prescribed medications or “as needed” medications brought with you.
+Call us well before your camp session begins so we can spend ample time answering your questions and allow time to find solutions.

 All tablet and capsule medications are to be filled by a pharmacist in a specific type of unit-dose (blister pack) containers based on the time of administration, and include the prescription label on the package.
 This includes prescription and over-the-counter medications taken on a daily basis.
 If your son takes over-the-counter melatonin or Zyrtec, daily, as an example, the doctor must write a prescription and it must be filled and packaged according to our guidelines.
 Most doctors understand this and are happy to write a prescription.